 “You’re fine now.”

-I don’t say that it is due to Tommy revving up my libido.
+I fail to say that it is due to Tommy revving up my libido.

 “We won’t let you fight anymore, Andy,” Mom announces.
 “I know you were defending Jack and yourself, as well as protecting the twins, But fighting only leads to more trouble.”